Humbugs/Humbugs.github.io/_products/crystal-liquorice.md

 height:
 depth:
 weight:
-meta_description: Crystal Liquorice only £1/100g.
+meta_description: 'Crystal Liquorice only Ãº1/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Caramel, Liquorice, Wrapped]
 flavour: [Aniseed]